 Talk to the author

-If you have any questions or wish to discuss any of the above you can make contact with the author by using the Contact menu option at the top of the page.
+If you have any questions or wish to discuss any of the above you can make contact with the author by using the Contact menu option at the bottom of the page.